-Over the course of their GP training terms, registrars complete encounter forms for 60 consecutive consultations, they do this at about the mid-point of each term.
+During each of their three GP training terms, registrars complete online encounter forms for 60 consecutive consultations (they do this at about the mid-point of each GP term).

 GP registrars are provided with a Registrar Feedback Report that compares their consultations to the larger group of registrars and, in some cases, national GP data.
 Registrars are encouraged to use the feedback report to reflect on their clinical practice and educational needs and to share this information with their supervisors to promote shared consideration of training progress and of potential gaps in their areas of clinical experience and learning.